 Detect flaky tests reliably for all Maven and Gradle builds including local ones by using a retry-mechanism and Build Scan™.

 Prioritize flaky test remediation based on frequency of occurrence, recency, and impact for a custom set of builds.

-Provide you with flaky test history to measure how their negative impact is decreasing or increasing over time.
+Observe flaky test history to measure how their negative impact is increasing or decreasing over time.